brooklynrail/brooklynrail-platform/content/events/2020/12/radical-poetry-reading-with-bennet-bergman.md

       York University and teaches poetry for NYU’s XE Experimental Humanties Deparment. "
   - person: benjamin-krusling
-    event_bio: benjamin krusling is a poet and artist based in brooklyn, ny. his first book, Glaring, is forthcoming in 2020 from Wendy’s Subway.
+    event_bio: Benjamin Krusling is a poet and artist working in sound and video.
+      His first book Glaring is out now from Wendy's Subway.
   - person: layli-long-soldier
     event_bio: Layli Long Soldier earned a BFA from the Institute of American Indian Arts and an MFA with honors from Bard College.
 She is the author of the